 The “locate” Command in Linux [7 Practical Examples]

-The locate command is very useful for searching files in the background on an existing database of Linux.
-You will also be able to know the location of the files with it.
+The locate command is used for searching files in the background on an existing database of Linux.
+This command is an alternative to the find command.
+However, the locate command does not search the entire file system like the find command; rather, it searches through a periodically updated file database within the system.
+As a result, the search is completed much more quickly.
+You can also use the locate command to know the location of the files.
 In this article, I will describe all the features and uses of the locate command in Linux with multiple examples.

 locate [OPTION]...
 PATTERN...

-Note: In the above syntax OPTION enclosed by a square bracket and followed by 3 dots represents that multiple options can be utilized at the same time.
-Moreover, 3 dots after PATTERN suggests that you can specify multiple matching patterns for the files.
+In the above syntax OPTION enclosed by a square bracket and followed by 3 dots represents that multiple options can be utilized at the same time.
+Moreover, 3 dots after PATTERN suggest that you can specify multiple matching patterns for the files.

 Many useful options are available for the locate command.
 I have listed some of the most used ones here.
 However, if you want to know more about options for the locate command you can always check the man page for the locate command.